Tarun-Rajan99/MSc-Project/03_working_notebooks/EDA_notes.md

 Number of distinct dest_comp per user — how many machines does each user touch?
 Number of distinct dest_user — are they authenticating as multiple identities?
 Users accessing many machines are interesting for lateral movement detection

-Protocol behaviour

-NTLM vs Kerberos ratio per user — heavy NTLM usage is suspicious Do certain users switch protocols abnormally?

-Temporal patterns

-When does each user typically authenticate?
-Day/night?
-Are there users active outside business hours?
-Sudden spikes in activity

-Anomalous patterns specifically relevant to red team

-src_user ≠ dest_user events per user
-src_comp ≠ dest_comp on machine accounts (machine authenticating from wrong machine) New dest_comp never seen before for that user

-Practical EDA order:

-Basic counts and distributions first
-Per-user aggregations
-Temporal patterns
-Flag the anomalous patterns above
-Then check against redteam.txt.gz to see if your flags line up with known attacks

-The goal is to end up with a feature vector per user that captures their "normal" behaviour — clustering will then naturally group similar users and isolate outliers.